 Michigan Motorcycle Helmet Law: What Riders Need To Know

-The Michigan motorcycle helmet law generally requires that both rider and passengers under the age of 21 must wear a helmet.
+Michigan does have a motorcycle helmet law and it generally requires that both rider and passengers under the age of 21 must wear a helmet.
 However, if certain licensing and insurance requirements are met, then operators and riders who are 21 years of age or older are not required to wear a crash helmet.

 When protective headgear is required by the Michigan motorcycle helmet law

-In Michigan, the motorcycle cycle helmet law general rule is that a motorcyclist in Michigan – whether he or she is “operating or riding” – must “wear a crash helmet on his or her head.”
+In Michigan, the motorcycle cycle helmet law general rule is that a motorcyclist – whether he or she is “operating or riding” – must “wear a crash helmet on his or her head.”
 (MCL 257.658(4))

 When an operator is NOT required to wear protective headgear under the Michigan motorcycle helmet law